romisaa5/Flutter_Tasks_IEEE/Practical Break E-Commerce/Task 2(E_commerce_UI)/README.md

-# 🛍️ E-Commerce App UI | Task 2 - IEEE ManSc Flutter Circle
+# 🛍️ E-Commerce App UI | Task 2 - IEEE ManSC Flutter Circle

 This project was built as part of **Task 2(E_commerce_UI)** in the **Flutter Circle** at
-IEEE Mansoura Computer Society – *Practical Break E-Commerce*.
+IEEE Mansoura Computer Society Chapter – *Practical Break E-Commerce*.

 It focuses on building the **Home Screen** and **Product Details Screen** for an e-commerce app using Flutter.